Paving the way for transitions --- a case for Weyl geometry

 Certain basic problems of the the standard picture are being discussed in the present discourse on cosmology.
 There are different strategies to overcome them.
 The most widely known approaches for explaining the unexpected outer galaxy dynamics ascribe these effects to ``dark matter'' \cite{Sanders:DarkMatter}.
-Less well known, but perhaps even more important, recent observations of distribution and dynamics of dwarf galaxies indicate a basic inconsistency with the structure formation theory of the standard approach \cite{Kroupa:2010}.
-Such diverging strategies seem a worthwhile object for metatheoretical investigations in a pragmatic sense.
+On larger scales the evolution and distribution of quasars deliver already plenty empirical evidence, not so well in agreement with the ``old'' picture.
+Quasar data of the Sloan Digital Sky Survey (SDSS), the 2dF group, and others outweigh the supernovae observations in number, precision and redshift range \cite{Tang/Zhang:quasars,SDSS:2007}.
+A striking feature is that there is {\em no indication of evolution of metallicity} in quasars or galaxies along the cosmological timeline, i.e., in correlation to redshift.\footnote{Another, at the moment isolated, inconsistency with the received picture of metallicity development is a quasar with redshift $z\approx 3.91$ and of extremely high metallicity (Fe/O ratio about 3) observed by \cite{Hasinger/Komossa}.
+Still it is considerd as irritating only for the standard picture of star, galaxy, and quasar evolution \cite{Cui/Zhang}.
+But it could foreshadow more.} Less well known, but perhaps even more important, are recent observations of distribution and dynamics of dwarf galaxies.
+They seem to indicate a fundamental inconsistency with the structure formation theory of the standard approach \cite{Kroupa:2010}.

+Such irritating observations, combined with diverging research strategies, are a worthwhile object for metatheoretical investigations in a pragmatic sense.
 The concentration on new classes of observational evidence is often crucial for the process of clarifying mutual vices and virtues of competing theories.
 That is the reason why we want to have a short glance at quasar distribution before we finish.